What Are the Technical Complexities of Migrating Between RPA Platforms?

 Regardless of the reasons, and even with a growing vendor market, most RPA platform migrations are still occurring between the four major RPA tools: Microsoft Power Automate, UiPath, Blue Prism, and Automation Anywhere.

-Somehow, despite only being four major players, there remains a lot of technical complexity between the platforms that can make RPA bot migration an expensive and time-intensive effort.
-In this article, we explore some of those complexities are.
+Somehow, despite only being four major players, there remains a lot of technical challenges between the platforms that can make RPA bot migration an expensive and time-intensive effort.
+In this article, we explore some of those migration challenges and complexities.

 RPA Platform Migration Complexities